zerocode17/crud-challenge/README.md

 ## Approach and Methodology

-The development approach follows best practices for building scalable and maintainable web applications.
-Key methodologies include:

 - **Component-Based Architecture**: The application is divided into reusable components to promote code reusability and maintainability.
 - **Server-Side Rendering (SSR)**: Utilized to improve performance and SEO by rendering pages on the server.
 - **Authentication**: Implemented to ensure that only authenticated users can create posts and comments.
 - **Responsive Design**: Ensures the application is accessible and usable on various devices and screen sizes.
 - **Supabase**: Used as the backend service for authentication and database management.
+- **TailwindCSS**: Used for styling the application.
-- **Shadcn**: Utilized for building accessible and customizable UI components.
+- **Shadcn**: Utilized for building accessible and customizable UI components, used in conjuctin with Tailwindcss to quickly make a clean looking page.
-- **TailwindCSS**: Used for styling the application with utility-first CSS.
 - **Server Actions**: Used to interact with the database, ensuring efficient data handling.
-- **Optimistic UI**: Implemented to provide a responsive and smooth user experience by updating the UI before the server confirms the action.
+I opted for server actions over route handlers because they provided the most straightforward and efficient approach for this challenge’s requirements.
+- **Optimistic UI**: Implemented to enhance responsiveness by updating the UI instantly before server confirmation.
+This was applied specifically to comment creation, not posts.
+In a real-world scenario, users typically post comments more frequently than full posts, making a smoother experience more valuable for comments.
+Additionally, since posts are generally considered more "important," ensuring their accuracy by waiting for database confirmation is a better approach in my opinion.

 ## Running the Application Locally